 for sex.
 In fact, it often increases the desire if people allow their minds

-to go there.
+to wander.
 See also: Instruction about marriage; 1Cor 7-1; 189c

 (126l) Thy kingdom come